-To ensure the safety of every person accessing our Emergency Assistance Program and Communicare staff all appointments for emergency relief are now being conducted via video conferencing platforms such as Zoom and WhatsApp.
+To ensure the safety of every person accessing our Emergency Assistance Program and Communicare staff all appointments for emergency relief are now being conducted over the phone.

 People who are eligible for assistance will receive it as an electronic voucher sent to their email or phone.